1uy31/remix-app-boilerplate/README.md

 Tweaks:

-- App structure.
+- App structure and architecture.
 - Use slonik + node-pg-migrate instead of Prisma.
+- Use zod for schema validation.
 - ... to-be-updated ...

 # TODO

+- Testing.
 - Use Styled-Component, Material UI.
-- Testing.
-- Explore more.

 ## Development